Universal higher-order bulk-boundary correspondence of triple nodal points

-In all cases we assume that the space group contains $\mcP\mcT$, acting as $(C_2\mcT)_\mathrm{2D}$ in the 2D cuts, and $C_n$ with order \mbox{$n\in\{3,4,6\}$}.
+In all cases we assume that the SG contains $\mcP\mcT$, acting as $(C_2\mcT)_\mathrm{2D}$ in the 2D cuts, and $C_n$ with order \mbox{$n\in\{3,4,6\}$}.
 Furthermore, we place all ionic charge at the center of the unit cell, because ultimately, we are interested in the change of the corner charge as a function of $k_z$ and the ionic charge distribution does not depend on $k_z$.
-If the system symmetry is $C_3$, then $\mcT_\mathrm{2D} \,(\, = C_2 \mathcal{PT}= m_z \mathcal{T})$ is not present, such that the corner charge is given by (cf.~class~A in Ref.~\cite{Takahashi:2021})

-depending on whether the center of the $C_3$-symmetric sample is located at Wyckoff position (WP) $1a$, $1b$ or $1c$ (cf.~Ref.~\cite{Takahashi:2021} for the labelling of WPs).
-For space group symmetries with rotation of order $n=4,6$, the $C_2$ combines with $\mcP\mcT$ to give $C_2\mcP\mcT=\mcT_\mathrm{2D}$, such that we can apply the simplified formulas (cf.~class~AI in Ref.~\cite{Takahashi:2021})
+If the system symmetry is $C_3$, then $\mcT_\mathrm{2D} \,(\, = C_2 \mathcal{PT}= m_z \mathcal{T})$ is not present, such that the corner charge is given by \cref{App:eq:Qcorner3}.
+For SG symmetries with rotation of order $n=4,6$, the $C_2$ combines with $\mcP\mcT$ to give $C_2\mcP\mcT=\mcT_\mathrm{2D}$, such that we can apply the simplified formulas \cref{App:eq:Qcorner4_TRS,App:eq:Qcorner6_TRS}.

-For a $C_4$-symmetric crystal, the corner charge again depends on the location of the rotation center of the finite sample~\cite{Takahashi:2021}.
 For the 2SW class, we use the results of the previous subsection, i.e., \cref{App:eq:2SW_C4,App:eq:2SW_C6}.

 We next go in detail through all the possible cases.